 - The pro bono attorneys then represent the clients in bankruptcy court.

-The project has assisted over seventeen clients in the bankruptcy process.
-Funded by Colgate University and a grant from the New York Bar Foundation, the program teaches students about bankruptcy policy, credit, and debt through workshops, readings, and hands-on experience, while simultaneously building the capacity of the Legal Aid Society of Mid-New York to handle consumer bankruptcy cases.
+The project, which has assisted over thirty clients in the bankruptcy process, teaches students about bankruptcy policy, credit, and debt through workshops, readings, and hands-on experience, while simultaneously building the capacity of the Legal Aid Society of Mid-New York to handle consumer bankruptcy cases.

 Also of Interest